HOME / GRAMMAR EXERCISES / ENGLISH WORD ORDER 1

 level: Beginner (A1/A2)

 English word order is relatively fixed compared to many other languages — getting it wrong can make a sentence sound unnatural or confusing even if every word is correct.
-This beginner-level exercise practises the fundamental SVO (subject-verb-object) pattern.
+This beginner-level exercise practices the fundamental SVO (subject-verb-object) pattern.
 This is exercise 1 of 2 in this series.

 GRAMMAR REVIEW!
 Basic English word order